 Adjust your withholding

 One of the easiest ways to avoid a tax time surprise is to check your tax withholding annually.
 It is also necessary to review your W-4 withholding anytime your personal or financial situation changes.
 If you owe the IRS money at tax season, it may be time to update your W-4 form.
 To do this, download a W-4 Form from the IRS website, fill in your information and submit the form to your employer.
 We provide ez step-by-step instructions on how to fill out your W-4 form in our article here.
-To see whether you’re on track to get a tax bill or a tax refund, your can use the IRS withholding calculator.
+To see whether you’re on track to get a tax bill or a tax refund, you can use the IRS withholding calculator.
 It can show you what adjustments must be made so you have the appropriate amount of taxes deducted from your paycheck.
 If too much federal income taxes are withheld, you are owed a refund.
 If you have too little withheld, you may end up owing taxes.

 Pay estimated taxes if you are self-employed